juliendelile/MECAGEN/README.md

 make CUSTOM=zebrafish
 ```

-All generated files are cleaned by the following command
+When you switch between the two custom versions, all generated files must be cleaned from your system with the following command

 ```shell
 make propper